qingkaishi/canary/README.md

 Some options can be used for different objectives.

+* -inter-aa-eval
+This is a modified version of -aa-eval. -aa-eval only can be used to evaluate intra-procedure alias analysis.

+* -count-fp
+Count how many functions that a function pointer may point to.

 * -dot-may-callgraph
 This option is used to print a call graph based on the alias analysis.